1885–86 St. Mary's Y.M.A. season: Formation of the Football Club

 In early November 1885, the members of St. Mary's Young Men's Association held a meeting at Grove Street schoolrooms to discuss the formation of a football club.
 The meeting was chaired by the Rev. Arthur Baron Sole (1853–1903) who was a curate at St. Mary's Church.
 Following the meeting, a match was arranged against Freemantle to be played on the "backfield" of the County Ground in Northlands Road, where the Hampshire Bowling Club was later established.

 Strip

 The players wore white shorts, black knee-length socks and "white tunics" with a red sash worn diagonally.
 Early photographs show the sashes worn from either shoulder in a rather haphazard fashion.
 In the club's 125th season (2010–11), the players wore a stylised version of the original strip, with the "sash" diagonally from right to left.
-It has also has been released again for the 2020–21 season.
+It has also been released again for the 2020–21 season.
 The third kit being the closest representation to the original sash design worn, the shirt also celebrates the clubs 135th year of its formation back in 1885.